boxwise/dropapp/docs/auth0.md

 To mirror the development lifecycle of boxtribute there are four Auth0 tenants:
 - [boxtribute-dev](https://boxtribute-dev.eu.auth0.com/)
 This is the tenant for development.
-Every developer of Boxwise has access to it.
+Every developer of Boxtribute has access to it.
 Just write Hans in slack if this is not the case.
 - [boxtribute-staging](https://boxtribute-staging.eu.auth0.com/)
 - [boxtribute-demo](https://boxtribute-staging.eu.auth0.com/)
 This is the tenant for the demo instance for interested ngos.